vespa-engine/blog/_posts/2021-08-20-summer-interns.md

 #### AWS Lambda

-One of the goals of the search-suggestion application was to favor searches that where previously search for.
+One of the goals of the search-suggestion application was to favor searches that where previously searched for.
 To accomplish this we decided to create a AWS Lambda function which would read query logs and feed search term from these back into the Vespa application.
 The reason for this was that the query logs where stored in AWS S3 buckets and that this would make it possible to